“Haven’t you had enough yet?”

 “Aren’t you sick and tired of being sick and tired?”

 The truth is I never had enough.
 Not even close!
 Not even in the very end when I was beaten down and broken and barely clinging to life.
-I was in the throes of active addiction, and my warped sense of reality had me believing I needed a substance to survive.
-Turns out, it was the substance that was slowly killing me.
+I was so sick, so physically and mentally shattered, that my warped sense of reality had me believing I needed a substance to survive – a substance that was slowly, and painfully, killing me.

 And I didn’t make the choice to stop on my own either.
-No, in true dramatic fashion I had to be forcefully removed from the life I had created for myself, also known as the day I was committed to a psychiatric hospital because it was determined I was too much of a danger to myself to be left to my own devices.
+NOPE!
+In true dramatic fashion, I had to be forcefully removed from the life I had created for myself.
+It was determined by counselors, my family and the court that I was too much of a danger to myself to be left to my own devices.
+These are the people who made the decision that they would get me the help I so desperately needed, instead of letting me die.

 I distinctly remember lying in that hospital bed and sobbing because I wanted to drink so badly.
-For me, enough would have meant death, and I almost took myself there.
-My addiction almost won and at the time, I would have been happy to just sit back and let it happen.
+For me, enough would have meant death, and I would have been happy to just sit back and let it happen.

 I see it today; the insanity of it all.
 It’s so clear when you are on the outside looking in.
 I understand the desire to want shake a person awake, to make them realize that they are killing themselves.
 And for what, exactly?
 An empty promise of escape?
 I get it!
 It’s infuriating, but imagine (if you can) being the addict.
 The person who is so tormented inside, they can no longer tell what’s wrong or right?
 The person who doesn’t even realize that they are killing them self.
 The person who doesn’t realize that in order to survive, they need to stop.

-Some days I feel like I am just a spectator when reflecting on all that I did when I was sick; all the things I put my family through.
+Some days I feel like I am just a spectator when reflecting on all of the horrible things I did when I was sick – everything I put my family through.
 I was unreliable, sloppy and belligerent.
 I spewed hateful words like venom and was at times violent.
 I wasn’t present as a mother, wife or sibling.
 I lied, I manipulated and I stole all in the name of my addiction.
 To protect the one thing that wanted me dead.

 It’s as if I am a stranger looking in, and sometimes it feels too intimate, like I should give the old me some privacy.
-Maybe I should close the curtains or something, but seeing and acknowledging that raw, desperate version of myself has been one of the keys to my success in recovery.
-When I take responsibility for my past actions, I no longer allow others to hold those things against me, not even myself.
+Maybe close the curtains on that part of my life or something, but seeing and acknowledging that raw, desperate version of myself has been one of the keys to my success in recovery.
+When I take responsibility for my mistakes, I no longer allow others to hold those things against me – not even myself.

 You see, I wore a mask my entire life.
 I hid behind the smile, and the pretty clothes and the sense of humor.
 I hid behind my job and my marriage and my home.
 Those secrets that I protected kept me sick for years.
 Acknowledging my illness has allowed me to breakdown any lingering denial I might be holding onto regarding my addiction.